Houken Junmai (Retro Label)

-Houken Shuzo, who already boast an impressive record of winning medals at the annual National New Sake Tasting Competition, have recently gained further prominence nationwide thanks to receiving the top prize in the Junmai category at last year's Sake Competition.
-And that winning sake is none other the one in question today!
+Houken Shuzo, who already boast an impressive record of winning medals at the annual National New Sake Tasting Competition, have recently gained further prominence nationwide thanks to receiving the top prize in the junmai category at last year's Sake Competition.
+And that winning sake is none other than the one in question today!

 Houken (宝剣) means treasured sword in Japanese, and for this Limited Edition retro design label, they decided to go with the traditional characters 寶劒 instead.
 Originally intended only for the local Hiroshima market, this sake is actually a blend of the seme 責め from both a Junmai Daiginjo and Junmai Ginjo tank.
 I'm also told that the rice is purely Hattan-Nishiki, however, there are some retailers who list it as also containing some sake made from Yamada-Nishiki.

 In terms of characteristics, this sake is best summed up with the Japanese word sukkuri すっきり, meaning cleanly refreshing.
-It's dry, has superbly balanced umami, and has that juicy easy drinking quality that makes it very difficult to put the bottle down down after you start drinking.
+It's dry, has superbly balanced umami, and has that juicy easy drinking quality that makes it very difficult to put the bottle down after you start drinking.

-I opening this in February while I was still consuming nabe virtually every night, and it made for a perfect companion.
+I opened this in February while I was still consuming nabe (Japanese hot-pot) virtually every night, and it made for a perfect companion.
 However, it is also great when you just simple want to enjoy a nice glass of sake on its own.
 Perhaps surprisingly for me anyway, I actually prefered it when it was super chilled just out of the fridge, which seemed to accentuate it's crisp, clean quality.
 However, moving towards room temperature, it openes up the slight sweetness from the rice, and it displays a lovely flavour of icing sugar as well.

 The only bad news regarding this wonderful sake is that, perhaps due to its newfound fame, it is not particularly easy to find.
 Only recently has it been more widely distributed to regions outside of Hiroshima, and it is only released once a year in relatively small quantities.
 However, due to it consisting of seme, it is very reasonably priced, and this low price belies its true quality.